osbornetunde/learning_logs/README.txt

-An project i worked on while studying crash course on python.
+A project i worked on while studying crash course on python.